 14.6.6 Annexed Loads

-BPA shall arrange and pay for Transfer Service for federal power deliveries to serve «Customer Name»’s Annexed Load. «Customer Name» shall provide BPA written notice of any Annexed Load acquired greater than one Average Megawatt no later than 90 days prior to the commencement of service to the Annexed Load.
-However, BPA’s obligation to provide Transfer Service to «Customer Name»’s Annexed Load shall be limited by the megawatt caps and process for Annexed Load and new public customers set forth in BPA’s Long Term Regional Dialogue Final Policy, July 2007, or any revision of that policy.
+BPA shall arrange and pay for Transfer Service to serve «Customer Name»’s Annexed Load subject to the limitations in this section 14.6. «Customer Name» shall provide BPA written notice of any Annexed Load acquired greater than one Average Megawatt as soon as possible, but no later than 180 days prior to the commencement of service to the Annexed Load.
+However, BPA’s obligation to provide Transfer Service to «Customer Name»’s Annexed Load shall be limited by the megawatt caps and process for Annexed Load and new public customers set forth in BPA’s Provider of Choice Final Policy, March 2024, or any revision of that policy.

-Drafter’s Note: Do not delete text “Governing Law and Dispute Resolution” in section reference in this section 14.6.7

 14.6.7 Non-Federal Deliveries

-If «Customer Name» has a non-federal resource or is acquiring a non-federal resource necessary to serve its Above-RHWM Load, and «Customer Name» has requested that BPA assist in the acquisition of transmission services for such resource, then BPA shall offer «Customer Name» a separate agreement for specific terms and conditions under which BPA will obtain Transfer Service on a Third Party Transmission Provider’s system for delivery of that resource to «Customer Name»’s system.
+If «Customer Name» has or is acquiring a Dedicated Resource necessary to serve its Above-CHWM Load, its Tier 1 Allowance Amount per section 3.5.2, or a Consumer-Owned Resource serving On-Site Consumer Load, and «Customer Name» has requested that BPA assist in the acquisition of transmission services for such resource, then the Parties shall revise Exhibit G to include specific terms and conditions under which BPA will obtain Transfer Service on a Third-Party Transmission Provider’s system for delivery of that resource to «Customer Name»’s system.
 The terms of the agreement BPA offers to «Customer Name» shall not be subject to section 22, Governing Law and Dispute Resolution.
-BPA shall develop the agreement consistent with the principles of service specified in Exhibit G.
+BPA shall develop the terms and conditions consistent with the principles of service specified in section XX of Exhibit G.